LexiFi/lrt/README.md

 ## Getting started

-The best way to install this package is via opam.
+The best way to install this package is via opam (TODO: release).

 ```sh
 opam install dynt